rubyforgood/mutual-aid/doc/setup.md

 ## Environment variables

-We've used the [dotenv](https://github.com/bkeepers/dotenv) gem to reference .env files in the main project level of the repo.
+We're using the [dotenv](https://github.com/bkeepers/dotenv) gem to reference .env files in the main project level of the repo.
 Check out their README!

 You can override any values in `.env` by introducing an `.env.local` file or more targetted files per environment, e.g. `.env.development.local`, `.env.test.local`.
 All of these are already ignored in our repository so its safe to put credentials there (you can also use `chown/chmod` to further secure them).